ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 and can be safely removed (along with their implementations): `getExistingFileInfoURL()`, `getInfoForExistingFiles()`, and `getInfoResult()`.

+### Add Information of anticipated datatypes to Table/Column
+When applying records to a row, the cells (Columns) expect an input of a certain type;
+however, this cannot be (or currently is not) PHP-typehinted.
+The Column Factory should give information as to which types are to be used with the respective Column.

 ## Long Term

 ### Make Constraint in Tag Input Field work again